erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 of new Outgoing Mobility objects, and (b) all updates to the existing Outgoing Mobility objects.

-The following flowchart illustrates how nomination process works in EWPs workflow.
+The following flowchart illustrates how a nomination process works in EWPs workflow.
 More scenarios can be found in [Outgoing Mobilities API workflows][omobilities-api-workflows].

 ![Handling Nominations](flowcharts/nominations.png)